pytorch/workshops/PTMobileWalkthruIOS/README.md

 4. Open `PTMobileDemo.xcworkspace` in Xcode.
 5. Build and run the example in Xcode.

-To get your own copy of the model:

 ## Project Notes

 * This project is intended to be used with PyTorch 1.5 or higher, and Xcode 11.4 or higher.